 There are often circumstances where one parent has changed their name since their child was born.
-Often having a different name from your child can cause confusion with schools, other parents, doctors, etc. There may be some instances where it is worth considering changing a child's name to have the name of the primary care giver.
-See our section on changing a child's name.
+Often having a different name from your child can cause confusion with schools, other parents and medical professionals.
+There may be some instances where it is worth considering changing a child’s name to have the name of the primary caregiver.
+See our section on changing a child’s name.

 You may find yourself applying for a passport for your child where you have a different name (ie: you have been remarried since your child was born).
-Save yourself the hassle of having to come back with paperwork, and go to the passport office with everything you need.
+Save yourself the hassle of having to come back with additional proof, and go for your passport interview with everything needed.

-To apply for a child’s passport and sign as the parent you will need to present documents proving the link between the parent’s name and the child’s name (ie: the child's birth certificate along with your marriage certificate, a change of name certificate or court order).
+To apply for a child’s passport and sign as the parent you will need to present documents proving the link between the parent’s old and new names and the child’s name.
+This is usually the child’s birth certificate (listing your name at their birth) together with proof of your name change.
+This could be your marriage certificate, change of name certificate or amended birth certificate.
 Certified copies are usually acceptable, but original documents are best.
-This documentation can simply be shown during the child's passport interview.
+This documentation can simply be shown during the child’s passport interview.